ksoclabs/terraform-aws-ksoc-connect/README.md

 When the `ksoc-connect` Role is created, it will be added to your KSOC account through the `ksoc_aws_register` resource.

+There is an optional flag `enable_eks_audit_logs_pipeline` which will create a CloudWatch Logs -> FireHose -> S3 pipeline for all EKS clusters in the account.
+This is required for KSOC to be able to analyse EKS audit logs.
+Make sure to enable EKS audit logs for EKS clusters you wish to be analysed.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements